Meticore Review: Can a Pill Increase Metabolism?

 Vitamin B12 deficiency was shown to be associated with weight gain in a 2019 medical review, but we can't find any evidence that B12 supplementation benefits overweight individuals who aren't deficient in the vitamin.

-Chromium is a mineral that's often included in weight loss supplements, however as we documented in our Plexus Slim reviews article, a medical review that analyzed data from 19 clinical trials on chromium and weight loss found the results to be inconclusive.
+Chromium is a mineral that's often included in weight loss supplements, however as we documented in our Plexus Slim reviews article, data from 19 clinical trials on chromium and weight loss found the results to be inconclusive.

 The remaining active ingredients are included in a proprietary (prop) blend called Meticore Formula Blend, with a total dose of 250 milligrams (mg), which equates to an average ingredient dose of 42 mg.